-5.1 Relation between education level, age and place of residence and risk perception
+5.1.
+Relation between Education Level, Age and Place of Residence, and Risk Perception

-Among the socio-demographic characteristics, the stakeholders' level of education, age and place of living need to be discussed in relation to the seismic risk perception.
-Firstly, Despite the stakeholder's education level was currently high, it seemed difficult to assign the stakeholder's risk perception to their education level because school was seldom cited as their source of information.
+Among the socio-demographic characteristics, the stakeholders' level of education, age, and place of living need to be discussed in relation to the seismic risk perception.
+Firstly, despite the stakeholder's education level was currently high, it seemed difficult to assign the stakeholder's risk perception to their education level because school was seldom cited as their source of information.
 In addition, interview data revealed that stakeholders may have a high seismic risk perception without real knowledge about earthquakes.
 For example, a school principal, university level, thought that earthquakes are caused by the heat.
-Such explanation is hardly surprising because of the education of risks has been neglected in school curriculum in Haiti.
+Such explanation is hardly surprising because the education of risks has been neglected in school curriculum in Haiti.
 Moreover, the only participant who had a very low education level had also a high perception of the seismic risk in the area.
-Secondly, age groups most representative of interviewees were 40-60 years old (Table 1).
+Secondly, the age groups which are the most representative of interviewees were 40-60 years old (Table 1).
 It is not surprising that this generation had never heard the word risk at school.
-Several studies found that education level influences risk perception (Tekeli-Yeşil et al. 2010).
-However, other finding showed that high education level did not lead necessarily to high-risk perception.
-For example, a study at Dhaka (Bangladesh) showed that people with high education level had low risk perception because they lived in modern apartment perceived as earthquake-resistant (Paul and Bhuiyan 2010).
-Thirdly, the place can influence stakeholders risk perception they lived in the town long enough to have enough knowledge about the risks associated with the place.
-More than half of participants lived in the town twenty-five (25) years ago.
+Several studies found that education level influences risk perception (TekeliYeşil et al., 2010).
+However, other findings showed that high education level did not necessarily lead to high-risk perception.
+For example, a study at Dhaka (Bangladesh) showed that people with high education level had low risk perception because they lived in modern apartment perceived as earthquake-resistant (Paul & Bhuiyan, 2010).
+Thirdly, the place can influence stakeholders' risk perception as they lived in the town long enough to have enough knowledge about the risks associated with the place.
+More than half of the participants lived in the town twenty-five (25) years ago.
 The 2010 earthquake hit the country only 11 years ago, at the time of the interviews.
-Finally, each of these elements can contribute to influence stakeholders' seismic risk perception, but it is still difficult to assign to their seismic risk perception to one element specifically.
+Finally, each of these elements can contribute to influence stakeholders' seismic risk perception, but it is still difficult to assign their seismic risk perception to one element specifically.